 All hosted applications (Confluence, JIRA, etc.) require a certain amount of RAM.
 The amount of RAM used depends on a number of variable factors, which include:

 1. Amount and distribution of content (pages, issues, attachments, etc.) stored in the application

-- The effect the of caching strategy employed within the application
+2. The effect of the caching strategy employed within the application

 The amount of disk space used depends on a number of factors:

-On Shared Hosting service, disk quotas are "soft" limits which you can exceed to an extent, however if you exceed the limits too far you will have to move to a higher hosting band.
+On Shared Hosting service, disk quotas are "soft" limits that you can exceed to an extent; however, if you exceed the limits too far, you will have to move to a higher hosting band.

 On Dedicated Hosting service, disk quotas are "hard" limits defined by the physical disk space on the server.
 If you find you're running out of disk space on a dedicated server, it can be increased.

 You can use the free Backup Manager plugin to manage the size of your backups folder and keep disk space usage down.

 This value indicates the total CPU speed (based on the number of CPUs, number/speed of cores per CPU) available for the hosting band.

 It's not possible to give accurate figures for Shared Hosting bands because it depends on the number of customers on the same server and how heavily they are utilizing their applications at any given time.